 Will my child nap during the day?
 Children who need rest have a dedicated nap time after lunch, while others engage in quiet, purposeful activities.

 How does parent involvement work?
-Families are asked to contribute 2 volunteer hours per month to support our community.
-We also offer a Family Assist option for families who prefer to participate more regularly in the classroom.
+Families are asked to contribute two volunteer hours per month to support our community.
+This may include helping with classroom projects, special events, or sharing a skill or activity with the children.

 What if I have more than one child?
 We offer a 10% sibling discount for families enrolling more than one child.